Marathon (video game): Storyline

-ReceptionMarathon was a commercial success.
+Reception

+The demo was released on November 23, 1994 and the full version was released on December 21, 1994.Marathon was a commercial success.
 At the time, Alex Seropian of Bungie said that "the customer demand for Marathon is ten-fold than it was for Pathways," leading to supply shortages.
 The game reached sales above 100,000 units before the release of Marathon 2.
 It ultimately surpassed 150,000 sales by October 1995.
-As with all Bungie titles before Halo: Combat Evolved, its lifetime sales fell below 200,000 units by 2002.Next Generation reviewed the Macintosh version of the game, rating it four stars out of five, and said that "this comes highly recommended".
+As with all Bungie titles before Halo: Combat Evolved, its lifetime sales were still below 200,000 units by 2002.Next Generation reviewed the Macintosh version of the game, rating it four stars out of five, and said that "this comes highly recommended".
 MacUser named Marathon the best action game of 1995, ahead of Doom II.

 In 1996, Computer Gaming World named Marathon the 64th best game ever.
 The editors wrote: "This 3D action-fest was a big reason all the Mac users kept saying 'DOOM what?'"

+In a retrospective review, Allgame editor Lisa Karen Savignano gave Marathon a positive review, drawing comparisons to Doom and Duke Nukem.
+Savignano stated "If you like rocking and rolling, shooting and dodging, this game is for you".